 The bigger the project, the more the business needs continuity, QA, and someone who can absorb change without losing momentum.

-Agency vs freelancer cost looks simple at first because the freelancer rate is often lower.
+The cost comparison looks simple at first because the freelancer rate is often lower.
 The real comparison is what that rate buys.
-Does it include discovery, design review, technical SEO, QA, deployment, backup support, and post-launch fixes?
+Does it include discovery, design review, technical SEO, QA, deployment, backup support, and fixes after launch?
 Usually not.

 That does not make agencies always better.
 It simply means the buyer has to compare total delivery coverage instead of comparing only the cheapest line item.